Chapter 1:

 The fields from the 0th worksheet in your Sheet appear in the log

 Next, we make a new variable, self.worksheet pointing at the first page of the Google Sheet.
-If a Google Sheet has multiple pages, you can access each one in turn by selecting lib[0], lib[1], lib[2] and so on.
+If a Google Sheet has multiple pages, you can access each one in turn by selecting tracker[0], tracker[1], tracker[2] and so on.
+Then it prints the column headings to confirm our app can read the Sheet correctly.

 We’ve now built a basic app and connected a Google Sheet to it.
-We can even print out the column headings of the Sheet inside Anvil, to show our app can access the contents of the Sheet.
+We even printed out the column headings of the Sheet inside Anvil, to show our app can access the contents of the Sheet.

 We’re off to a good start!
 Time for Chapter 2.